Accounting Modes

 Use Case 1: Goal Setting Based on Blended MER

-Many brands nowadays track their company's performance using a target MER Goal -- as MER typically points to profitability.
+Many brands track their company's performance using a target MER Goal, as MER typically points to profitability.

-For context, MER is calculated the same way as ROAS (Total Revenue / Total Spend), but the difference is this: MER is used in the Cash Snapshot, while ROAS is used in Accrual Performance.
+For context, MER is calculated the same way as ROAS (Total Revenue / Total Spend), but the difference is that MER is used in Cash Snapshot mode, while ROAS is used in Accrual Performance mode.

 Why is MER used in Cash accounting, while ROAS is used in Accrual accounting?